jaliss/securesocial/docs/src/manual/source/guide/configuration.md

 - `onLogoutGoTo`: The page where the user is redirected to after logging out.

 - `onCancelLoginGoTo`: The page where the user is redirected to if canceling on the login page.
-If not set it will use the value for `onLoginGoTo`
+If not set it will redirect to the application root ("/")

 - `ssl`: You can enable SSL for OAuth callbacks and for the login, signup and reset password actions of the `UsernamePasswordProvider` (you'll want this in production mode).